 It seeks to provide you with the opportunity to develop appropriate knowledge, understanding and skills through a combination of taught units of study, work based learning and an annual three streamed business conference, which will enable you to make an effective contribution to the organisation.
 Considerable thought has gone into developing a curriculum which is flexible, relevant to employers and which prepares you for entry to an Honours Degree.

-A fundamental principle of the foundation degree is the support of the employer, especially the provision of a mentor and access to appropriate work-based learning.
-A mentoring system will be put in place for those in work and a Mentors Handbook has been developed to provide information to the employer and the student on the role of the mentor and what the student should expect from the employer and the mentor.
+A fundamental principle of the Foundation Degree is the support of the employer, especially the provision of a mentor and access to appropriate work-based learning.
+A mentoring system will be put in place for those in work and a Mentors Handbook has been developed to provide information to the employer and the student on the role of the mentor and what you should expect from the employer and the mentor.

 There are no entry requirements for this course.
 Adult learners will be considered on a case by case basis based on experience and specific workplace knowledge.